 Parental alienation syndrome occurs when one parent convinces the child that the other parent has nothing to offer the child, or that the other parent is a bad parent, and the child comes to see the other parent negatively in all respects.
 Where alienation has occurred, the child usually insists on staying with one parent and refuses to see the other — usually in order to show loyalty to one parent.
 Courts strongly disapprove of this type of behavior on the part of a parent when proven in making custody and visitation determinations.

-Contact Our Attorneys In Missouri, Illinois, Kansas and Oklahoma
+Contact Our Attorneys In Missouri, Illinois, Kansas, Oklahoma and Nebraska

 To set up a consultation with our knowledgeable child custody lawyers, please give us a call at 855-805-0595 or contact us online.
-We have offices in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa and beyond.
+We have offices in St. Louis, Chicago, Kansas City, Columbia, Springfield, Wichita, Tulsa, Oklahoma City, Omaha, Lincoln and beyond.